The circular law for random band matrices with arbitrary doubly stochastic variance profiles: Introduction

-\begin{remark} When $m_n$ is fixed and independent of $n$, the circular law of $\mathcal{M}$ has been proved in \cite{MR2861673} under a $2+\eta$-th moment condition.
+\begin{remark} It is not clear whether or not we can consider a discrete entry law $\xi$ in Theorem \ref{theorem1.616}, due to instability of the linearized matrix $\mathcal{L}$ \eqref{welinearizeit}.
+This instability of $\mathcal{L}$ disqualifies us from generalizing the proof of \cite{jain2021circular}, Theorem 2.1 to this setting.
+When $m_n$ is fixed and independent of $n$, the circular law of $\mathcal{M}$ has been proved in \cite{MR2861673} under a $2+\eta$-th moment condition.
 That is, the eigenvalues of $X_1\cdots X_{m_n}$ converges to the so-called $m_n$-fold product circular law.
 A local circular law has also been proven for product matrices \cite{MR3622892}, and subsequently universality of linear statistics for i.i.d matrix products are derived \cite{MR4112718}.
 Via adapting the proof in \cite{jain2021circular}, we can possibly relax the moment condition on $\xi$ in Theorem \ref{theorem1.616} to, say, assuming only a finite six-th moment, at the cost of allowing a much smaller rate of growth of $m_n$.
 As the focus here is on large $m_n$, we sacrifice with the moment assumptions.

 Optimally, one expects to prove the circular law for all $m_n\leq n^{1-\epsilon}$, but this is beyond the techniques in this work.
+Indeed, the proof of Theorem \ref{theorem1.616} relies on the proof of circular law for the linearization matrix \eqref{welinearizeit} of this matrix product, but this linearization matrix does not satisfy the specific variance properties stated in \cite{han2025circular1} because the variance profile does not have rapid mixing property (see Example \ref{example1.4}), so it precludes the regime $m_n\sim n^{1-c}$ stated in \cite{han2025circular1}.
 The threshold $m_n\sim n$ has reached a lot of recent attention.
 Informally, $m_n\ll n$ is the free probability regime where universality is expected to hold for the product matrix; $m_n\sim n$ is the critical transition regime and $m_n\gg n$ is the ergodic regime (and there should be no universality).
 We refer to \cite{MR4401507}, \cite{MR4421171} and \cite{MR4580535} for integrable probability perspectives on product random matrices with simultaneously growing $m_n$ and $n$, and to \cite{MR4268303} for an ergodic theory perspective.

 \end{remark}